Frozen Feature Augmentation for Few-Shot Image Classification

 \section{Abstract}

-Training a linear classifier or lightweight model on top of pretrained vision model outputs, so-called `frozen features', leads to impressive performance on a number of downstream few-shot tasks.
-Currently, frozen features are not modified during training.
-On the other hand, when networks are trained directly on images, data augmentation is a standard recipe that improves performance with no substantial overhead.
-In this paper, we conduct an extensive pilot study on few-shot image classification that explores applying data augmentations in the frozen feature space, dubbed `frozen feature augmentation (FroFA)', covering twenty augmentations in total.
-Our study demonstrates that adopting a deceptively simple pointwise FroFA, such as brightness, can improve few-shot performance consistently across three network architectures, three large pretraining datasets, and eight transfer datasets.
+Vision foundation models are currently one of the main driving forces in computer vision research.
+Simply training a linear classifier or a lightweight model on top of model outputs or so-called `frozen features' leads to impressive performance on a number of tasks.
+Currently, frozen features are not modified during training of such lightweight models.
+On the other hand, when networks are trained directly on images, data augmentation is a standard recipe that improves performance with no additional overhead.
+In this paper, we conduct an extensive pilot study that explores applying data augmentations in the frozen feature space for few-shot image classification.
+We dub this type of augmentation `frozen feature augmentation (FroFA)'.
+Our study demonstrates that adopting deceptively simple pointwise FroFAs, such as brightness, can improve few-shot performance consistently across three network architectures, three large pretraining datasets, and eight transfer datasets.